Generic name: Omeprazole Delayed-Release Capsules (oh MEP ra zole)

 What are some things I need to know or do while I take Omeprazole Delayed-Release Capsules?

 - Tell all of your health care providers that you take this medicine (omeprazole delayed-release capsules).
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this medicine (omeprazole delayed-release capsules).

 - This medicine may raise the chance of hip, spine, and wrist fractures in people with weak bones (osteoporosis).
 The chance may be higher if you take this medicine (omeprazole delayed-release capsules) in high doses or for longer than a year, or if you are older than 50 years old.

 - Use care if you have risks for soft, brittle bones (osteoporosis).
 Some of these risks include drinking alcohol, smoking, taking steroids, taking drugs to treat seizures, or having family members with osteoporosis.
 Talk with your doctor about your risks of osteoporosis.

-- Low magnesium levels have rarely happened in people taking drugs like this one for at least 3 months.
-Most of the time, this has happened after 1 year of care.
-You will need to have your blood work checked if you will be taking this medicine (omeprazole delayed-release capsules) for a long time or if you take certain other drugs like digoxin or water pills.
-Talk with your doctor.
+- Rarely, low magnesium levels have happened in people taking drugs like this one for at least 3 months.
+Most of the time, this happened after 1 year of treatment.
+You will need to have blood work if you take this medicine (omeprazole delayed-release capsules) for a long time or with certain other drugs.

 - Rarely, long-term treatment (for instance longer than 3 years) with drugs like this one has caused low vitamin B-12 levels.
 Call your doctor right away if you have signs of low vitamin B-12 levels like shortness of breath, dizziness, abnormal heartbeat, muscle weakness, pale skin, tiredness, mood changes, or numbness or tingling in the arms or legs.